LEESHOHYUN/bluetooth_0407/README.md

 # bluetooth0407

-#### Android and Arduino bluetooth - finding and pairing with bluetooth client(arduino) on Android client and communicate with message
+#### Android and Arduino bluetooth communication - finding and pairing with bluetooth client(arduino) on Android client and communicate with message